 DrexelALERT Emergency Notification System

-DrexelALERT is an emergency notification system that provides fast dissemination of critical information to Drexel students, faculty and professional staff via text messaging, phone and e-mail to many devices.
+DrexelALERT is an emergency notification system that provides fast dissemination of critical information to Drexel students, faculty and professional staff via text messaging and email to many devices.

 DrexelALERT's effectiveness depends upon individuals providing accurate personal contact information.
 To confirm your contact information: